 “All LSAT scores are noted by the Admissions Committee and are part of the application evaluation.
 If there are circumstances that you believe affected your performance on a prior test, we encourage you to provide a supplemental essay explaining those circumstances.
 The Admissions Committee will consider such information and may, at its discretion, evaluate your application based on the higher (or highest) LSAT score.”
 (Source)

 - Also from Dean Post: “Our interpretation rests squarely on the shoulders of the applicant.
 If an applicant provides the Committee with a reasonable explanation for the discrepancy, the Committee is likely to place more consideration on the higher score.”
 (Source)

-Reading Between The Lines: How LSAT Retakes Are Really Viewed
+Reading Between The Lines: How Law Schools Really View Multiple LSAT Scores

 The above should give you a sampling of different approaches taken by the top schools.
-In general, as you go down in rank it becomes much likelier that the school just takes your top score.
+In general, as you go down in law school rankings, it becomes much more likely that the school only considers your highest LSAT score.
 This is especially true when you get out of the T14.
-Although it contains 2009 information, a good compilation of multiple LSAT policies of different schools can be viewed here: http://www.top-law-schools.com/forums/viewtopic.php?f=2&t=107648

 So Where Does this All Leave Me If I Am Considering Retaking the LSAT?

 The long as short of it is that retaking the LSAT now has a MUCH greater potential upside then it once did.
 Say you got a 166 the first time around.
 Formerly, the best score you could ever get on a retake, a 180, still left you with an average of 172.
 That’s not bad at all, but it’s no 180.
 Nowadays if you write an addendum explaining the lower score, by and large, it will be disregarded.
 You’ll be considered much like any other candidate with a 180.